thoughtram/blog/_posts/2014-07-04-tickets-are-on-sale-now.md

 ---
 layout: post
-title:      "Tickets are on sale now!"
+title: Tickets are on sale now!
-date:       "2014-07-04"
+date: '2014-07-04'
+summary: >-
-summary:    It's on!
+  It's on!
 You can now buy the first bunch of tickets for our Git Ninja Class workshop in Hannover, Germany!
 categories: announcements
 tags:
   - training
   - announcements
   - git
 redirect_from:
   - /posts/tickets-are-on-sale-now/
   - /posts/der-ticketverkauf-beginnt/
 author: pascal_precht
+related_posts:
+  - Git Ninja Class comes to Istanbul
+  - Joining betahaus education
+  - Announcing our first workshop
+  - Understanding branches in Git
+  - The anatomy of a Git commit
+  - Going back in time to split older commits

 ---

 It's on!
 You can now buy the first bunch of tickets for our Git Ninja Class workshop happening on the **6th + 7th of September** in Hannover, Germany!